Texas police union voices outrage after recently released career criminal fatally stabs grandma, 80, in broad daylight

 A Texas career criminal who was recently released from jail despite being arrested nearly 70 times is accused of fatally stabbing an 80-year-old woman out shopping Saturday, police said.

 The suspect, 38-year-old Randy Roszell Lewis, was shot and killed by a responding officer who was flagged down by witnesses at the scene.
-Police said the man was armed with the 6-inch blade.
+Police said the man was armed with a 6-inch blade.

 The incident sparked outrage from the Houston Police Officers' Union, which blamed the "total failure" of criminal justice reform for his release weeks earlier -- without paying bail.